 - To prevent the pasta from absorbing too much of the mayo mixture, chill the macaroni before mixing with the dressing.

 Here are a few tips you may want to try when hard-boiling the eggs for the salad:

 - Fill the pot with cold water to start.

 - Add salt to the water before boiling.

 - After the water and eggs reach a boil, turn off the heat and cover them.
 Let the mixture sit for 13 minutes.

 - Drain the eggs immediately.
-You can place them directly into the refrigerator to cool them, or sit them in an ice bath.
+You can place them directly in the refrigerator to cool them or set them in an ice bath.

 - To peel the egg after it is hard-boiled, tap it on a countertop until you see a crack in the shell.
-Then place it on the countertop and move it by rolling your hand over it, breaking the entire shell up as it rotates along the counter.
+Then roll it gently on the countertop, breaking up the entire shell as it rotates.
 Begin to peel it from the large end.
 Hold it under cold water if you need help getting the shell off.

-- You can store them in the fridge, unpeeled, for up to one week.
+- You can store the hard-boiled eggs in the fridge, unpeeled, for up to one week.